ckritzinger/word-spotter/word-spotter-game-spec.md

 and home screens.

 ## Settings Access
-Open — the gear icon on the home screen goes straight to Settings, no PIN gate. (× Blitz gates its Settings behind a PIN as a soft speed-bump;
-that was tried here too and removed per explicit feedback.)
+Open — a gear icon, visible on both the player-select screen (so settings can be reached even before any profile is picked) and the home screen, goes straight to Settings, no PIN gate. (× Blitz gates its Settings behind a PIN as a soft speed-bump; that was tried here too and removed per explicit feedback.)
+Settings' "← Back" returns to whichever of those two screens it was opened from.

 ## Explicitly Out of Scope / Undecided
 - Full grammatical parsing / sentence context (words are shown in